Starting A Case

 A parent who wishes to start a Friend of the Court case must follow Michigan law and the Michigan Court Rules.
 Since there are many legal and factual questions about these cases, people have the option of being represented by an attorney.

 If you are interested in contacting an attorney about your legal issues, the State Bar of Michigan Lawyer Referral Service (LRS) can help you find a lawyer in your area.
 The LRS can be reached at 1-800-968-0738 or by filling out an on-line request.
-The LRS will provide you with an initial consultation concerning your case, which will cost no more than $20.
+The LRS will provide you with an initial consultation concerning your case, which will cost no more than $25 and which can be waived, in some cases.
 Payment for any further services will be discussed before charging you.

 A HANDFUL OF SOME OF THE FORMS NEEDED TO START A CASE: